kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 print(f"Stored {len(embedding_db)} recipe embeddings in the database.")
 ```

-SentenceTransformer is a powerful library that can be used to create embeddings for text.
-It’s a wrapper around the Hugging Face Transformers library and the PyTorch library.
-It’s straightforward to use and provides a variety of pre-trained models (encoders) that can be used to create embeddings.
-In the most basic terms, it converts the text of a string (in our case the title and the ingredients of the recipe) into a vector that can be used to compare the similarity of two strings.
-Depending upon which model you select, you’ll get different features of the sentence encoded, with MiniLM being a good balance of features and size.
+SentenceTransformer is a powerful library for creating embeddings from text.
+It’s a wrapper around the Hugging Face Transformers and PyTorch libraries, and it’s straightforward to use, providing a variety of pre-trained models (encoders) for generating embeddings.
+In the most basic terms, it converts the text of a string (in our case, the title and ingredients of a recipe) into a vector that can be used to compare the similarity of two strings.
+Depending on which model you select, you’ll get different features of the sentence encoded, with MiniLM being a good balance of features and size.

 It gets its performance and small size from [attention distillation](https://sh-tsang.medium.com/brief-review-minilm-deep-self-attention-distillation-for-task-agnostic-compression-of-0be4516d6922).
 The particular MiniLM we chose (all-MiniLM-L6-v2) is a 6-layer Transformer with an embedding dimension of 384.
-Given that a whole book could probably be written about various Transformer models and the MiniLM’s [advancements in particular](https://arxiv.org/abs/2002.10957), we’ll leave it to the fact that the SentenceTransformer is a powerful tool to extract semantic meaning from text that can be stored in an embedding database (here we use an in-memory database but in future posts we’ll use a vector database like [Chroma](https://github.com/chroma-core/chroma) or [Faiss](https://github.com/facebookresearch/faiss) to store the embeddings).
+Given that a whole book could probably be written about various Transformer models and MiniLM’s [advancements in particular](https://arxiv.org/abs/2002.10957), we’ll leave it at the fact that SentenceTransformer is a powerful tool to extract semantic meaning from text that can be stored in an embedding database.
+(Here we use an in-memory database, but in future posts we’ll use a vector database like [Chroma](https://github.com/chroma-core/chroma) or [Faiss](https://github.com/facebookresearch/faiss) to store the embeddings.)

-The SentenceTransformer is much more complex than the TF‑IDF (TfidfVectorizer) we used in the unsupervised learning blog post.
-When we encoded the ingredients with TF‑IDF, we lost any semantic meaning of the ingredients—we just got a sparse vector with one dimension per vocabulary word.
-In the SentenceTransformer we get a dense vector with a fixed number of embeddings (384 for the MiniLM), which captures the semantics of the words because it’s using a pre-trained transformer model.
-While we could have used a TF‑IDF vectorizer for this purpose, we chose to use the SentenceTransformer because it’s much more powerful and is what you’d use for most real-world RAG applications (ingredients don’t have nearly as much semantic meaning as, say, a company Knowledge Base or Product FAQ, but we might gain some deeper understanding of the ingredients from the recipe by using the SentenceTransformer).
-And while there are other Transformer Models (BERT, RoBERTa, XLNet, etc.) that can be used for RAG, we chose to use the MiniLM because it’s a small model that’s generally the de-facto standard for RAG.
+The SentenceTransformer is much more sophisticated than the TF‑IDF (TfidfVectorizer) we used in the unsupervised learning blog post.
+When we encoded ingredients with TF‑IDF, we lost any semantic meaning—we just got a sparse vector with one dimension per vocabulary word.
+With SentenceTransformer, we get a dense vector with a fixed number of embeddings (384 for MiniLM), which captures the semantics of the words because it’s using a pre-trained transformer model.
+While we could have used a TF‑IDF vectorizer for this purpose, we chose SentenceTransformer because it’s much more powerful and is what you’d use for most real-world RAG applications.
+(Ingredients don’t have nearly as much semantic meaning as, say, a company Knowledge Base or Product FAQ, but we might gain some deeper understanding of the ingredients from the recipe by using SentenceTransformer.)
+And while there are other Transformer Models (BERT, RoBERTa, XLNet, etc.) that can be used for RAG, MiniLM is a small model that’s generally the de-facto standard for RAG.

-### Retrieving Recipes from Ingredients
+### Searching Recipes by Ingredients

 There’s also a cell in the notebook that loads the embedding database from disk.
 This isn’t strictly necessary, but it’s useful for testing and debugging since generating the embeddings can take a while.
 If you want to run the notebook without loading the embeddings from disk, you can comment out the line that loads the embedding database from disk and uncomment the line that creates the embeddings from scratch.

 ```python
 embedding_db = pickle.load(open(model_path, 'rb'))